marshareb/marshareb.github.io/_posts/2023-8-14-Gauss-Bonnet.md

 ---
 layout: post
-title: Gauss-Bonnet
+title: Gauss-Bonnet for disks
 tag: geometry
 categories: ["Geometry"]
 ---

-In this post, we talk about the Gauss-Bonnet theorem in a certain setting.
+In this post, we talk about the Gauss-Bonnet theorem for disks.

 # Introduction